python-jsonschema/jsonschema/docs/creating.rst

     Create a new validator class.

+    Arguments:

+        meta_schema (collections.Mapping):

-    :argument dict meta_schema: the meta schema for the new validator class
+            the meta schema for the new validator class

+        validators (collections.Mapping):

-    :argument dict validators: a mapping from names to callables, where each callable will validate the schema property with the given name.
+            a mapping from names to callables, where each callable will validate the schema property with the given name.

             Each callable should take 4 arguments:

                 1. a validator instance,
                 2. the value of the property being validated within the instance
                 3. the instance
                 4. the schema

+        version (str):

-    :argument str version: an identifier for the version that this validator class will validate.
-If provided, the returned validator class will have its ``__name__`` set to include the version, and also will have `jsonschema.validators.validates` automatically
+            an identifier for the version that this validator class will validate.
+If provided, the returned validator class will have its ``__name__`` set to include the version, and also will have `jsonschema.validators.validates` automatically called for the
-        called for the given version.
+            given version.

-    :argument dict default_types:
+        type_checker (jsonschema.TypeChecker):

+            a type checker, used when applying the :validator:`type` validator.

+            If unprovided, an empty `jsonschema.TypeChecker` will created with no known default types.

+        default_types (collections.Mapping):

-        .. deprecated:: 2.7.0 Please use the type_checker argument instead.
+            .. deprecated:: 2.7.0

+                Please use the type_checker argument instead.

             If set, it provides mappings of JSON types to Python types that will be converted to functions and redefined in this object's `jsonschema.TypeChecker`.

-    :argument jsonschema.TypeChecker type_checker: a type checker.
-If unprovided, a `jsonschema.TypeChecker` will created with no supported types.

     Returns: